Business Industry Political Action Committee

 As of May 2015:

-- Gregory Casey, President and CEO.
+- Gregory Casey, President and CEO until June 2015.
 Casey was formerly a U.S. Senate Sergeant-at-Arms and served as chief of staff to former Sen. Larry Craig (R-ID).
 Casey announced in December 2014 that he would step down as President as of June 30, 2015.
-As of May 2015, Casey was still listed as President and CEO on BIPAC's website.

 - Mark D. Archuleta, CFO